 Dilute Solutions- Colligative properties- lowering of vapour pressure - Raoult's Law - derivation.
 Ideal solutions and deviations from Raoult's law.
 Determination of molecular mass from vapour pressure lowering.
 Elevation of Boiling point relation and determination of molecular mass.
-Depression of freezing point and determination of molecular mass from depression of freezing point.
-Measurement of freezing point depression -Rast's Camphor method.
+Depression of freezing point and determination of molecular mass from depression of freezing point by Rast's Camphor method.

 Osmosis - Semipermeable membrane - silica garden and the egg experiment.
-Osmotic pressure- Determination of osmotic pressure by modern osmometer - isotonic solutions-Reverse osmosis.
+Osmotic pressure and its determination by modern osmometer - Reverse osmosis.
 (12 hours)